kotikotprojects/aiodatalite/docs/index.rst

-..
-Datalite documentation master file, created by sphinx-quickstart on Thu Aug 13 21:01:34 2020.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Datalite's documentation!
+Welcome to aioatalite's documentation!
 ====================================

-Datalite is a simple to use Python library that can bind a dataclass to an sqlite3 database.
+aioatalite is a simple to use async Python library that can bind a dataclass to an sqlite3 database.